JOSEPH ESLER, CSCS, CISSN

 Now I apply all of the above education and experience to engineer you a custom personal training and nutrition system following the philosophy of #1 safety, #2 efficiency, and #3 fun.

 I'm also a stand-up comedian.
 I hit the Denver comedy scene pretty hard in 2014-2015, performing at the Denver Improv and Comedy Works and running a couple of open mics, one at a biker bar and the other next to a strip club.
 I originally started going to the gym to work on my stage presence before realizing it was also my passion and taking a hiatus from stand-up comedy.
-I plan to my return soon and am in the process of starting up a Comedy Toastmasters Club at the University of Colorado.
+I plan to my return soon and am in the process of starting up a Comedy Toastmasters Club at Harvard.
 Here's my early stand-up on YouTube.

 On that note, my ideal client is a fan of the comedian Marc Maron, host of the WTF podcast.
 As he describes his fans, they're not a demographic but a disposition.
 Hopefully, that's you.
 I don't care what age, gender, or starting point you are.
 All I care is that you're driven/motivated/inspired to work hard *and* smart.
 That you'll do everything I program for you to the best of your ability.
 And keep me in the loop if you feel *anything* is not working so we can adjust it right away.
 But, most of all, I need you to embrace my three aforementioned principles of safety/efficiency/fun.
 Then we'll be a good fit.